IMPAKT welcomes Daniel Cockburn as a resident artist from Mid April until late May 2015.

-Daniel Cockburn was a resident artist at Impakt in 2011.
+Daniel Cockburn was a resident artist at IMPAKT in 2011.
 His films as well as his performance lectures have been presented to much acclaim.
-This year, he was selected as part of the European Media Arts Residency Exchange (EMAN/EMARE 2014-2015), a collaborative project with Werkleitz Gesellschaft (Halle, Germany), Bandits-Mages (Bourges, France) & FACT (Liverpool, England) and Impakt.
+In 2015, he was selected as part of the European Media Arts Residency Exchange (EMAN/EMARE 2014-2015), a collaborative project with Werkleitz Gesellschaft (Halle, Germany), Bandits-Mages (Bourges, France) & FACT (Liverpool, England) and IMPAKT.

 Daniel Cockburn’s video works deal in rhythm, language, cognitive patterns, and thought experiments.
 He performs himself as somewhere between fictional character and autobiography, using gesture, repetition, and a heady quantity of voiceover, in an attempt to detail — in an obsessive, overanalytical, and possibly unhealthy manner – the shape of thought.
 If his videos set themselves impossible cognitive tasks, they gamely document the traces of their failure.